 - Who keeps certain pieces of property (real estate, vehicles, etc.)

 - How to divide assets in the case of one spouse's death

 - Which spouse pays alimony (how much and for how long)

 - Who is responsible for which marital debts (credit cards, mortgages, etc.)

 While this kind of enforceable legal agreement can give great peace of mind to many couples, a postnup may not be for everyone.
 In some cases, a postnup may give fewer rights and benefits to the lower-earning spouse, as opposed to what they might get in a trial divorce.
-When economically mismatched spouses enter into legal contracts, it's important that both parties have a good Santa Monica family attorney to review the details, before signing.
+When economically mismatched spouses enter into legal contracts, it's important that both parties have a good family law attorney to review the details, before signing.
 Like with most legal agreements, once you sign a postnuptial form, it's not likely that you'll be allowed to change it.

 If you are planning an upcoming marriage, and don't want to broach the subject of a prenup, then you may benefit from waiting after the wedding to discuss legal rights and responsibilities with your new spouse.
-Likewise, if you're already married, and are concerned about a fair division of assets, it might be time to talk to a good family lawyer about creating a postnuptial agreement.
+Likewise, if you're already married, and are concerned about a fair division of assets, it might be time to talk to a Los Angeles family lawyer about creating a postnuptial agreement.
 When you need expert advice on these legal contracts, get in touch with T&L Family Law.
 We're here to help!